Tuition & Fees

 We’re proud to be one of the most affordable colleges in the region.
 But so there are no surprises, we’ve outlined all the tuition and fees costs you can expect at WNCC.

 Financial aid is an option for most students, too.
-In fact, more than 64 percent of all WNCC students received financial assistance in the 2018-2019 academic year, and nearly $6 million in total aid was awarded.
+In fact, more than 97 percent of all WNCC students received financial assistance in the 2021-2022 academic year.

 The following tuition rates have been approved by Western Community College Area (WCCA) Board of Governors.
-A set list of course fees for 2020-2021 is available.
+A set list of course fees for 2023-2024 are available.

-Students living on the Scottsbluff Campus have the option of living in either Pioneer Hall or Conestoga Hall, while the apartment-style Sidney Living residence halls are available for Sidney Campus students.
+Students living on the Scottsbluff Campus have the option of living in either Pioneer Hall, Horizon Hall or Conestoga Hall, while the apartment-style Sidney Living residence halls are available for Sidney Campus students.
 All students living on the Scottsbluff Campus are required to purchase a meal plan.
-There is also an additional $180 housing deposit and activities fees due on top of the fees listed below, of which $150 is refundable.
+There is also an additional $150 nonrefundable housing deposit.

 Cost of Attendance